-Although the Supreme Court tried to curb air pollution by banning the sale of firecrackers in the Diwali month, it hardly made a dent.
 Given the circumstances, where pollution is the sole cause of 9 million deaths every year globally, an eco-friendly Diwali is the need of the hour.

 This article on green Diwali and ways to celebrate an eco-friendly Diwali will provide eco-friendly Diwali information to help you celebrate the Diwali festival without causing harm to yourself or others.

 After all, for a festival that celebrates the triumph of good over evil, what could be better than safeguarding the health and welfare of each other, right?